trustbloc/trustbloc-did-method/docs/whitepaper/federated_sidetree.md

 # Multitree: Federated Sidetree DID method

 Status: concept whitepaper
-Version: Dec 4, 2020
+Version: Dec 5, 2020

 ## Introduction

-Multitree* is a DID method that enables trusted DID verification over a federation of DID publishers.
+Multitree* is a [decentralized identifier](https://www.w3.org/TR/did-core/) (DID) method that enables trusted DID verification over a federation of DID publishers.
 The method is loosely modelled on the concept of a [Fediverse](https://en.wikipedia.org/wiki/Fediverse), where an operator of a verifiable registry can start with their own instance, and also be able to interconnect with other verifiable registry operators over time.
 DID controllers may migrate their DIDs over different DID publishers over time.
 We also introduce the concept of a Multitree Hub, where a group of DID observers/witnesses support resolution over multiple DID registry operators.

 * Note: we may need to consider other names if we want to avoid comparisons to [multiformats](https://multiformats.io).

 ## History and motivation

 The Multitree DID method is an evolution of the TrustBloc DID method.
 The [TrustBloc DID](https://github.com/trustbloc/trustbloc-did-method/blob/master/docs/spec/trustbloc-did-method.md) method had the goal of bringing together a group of independent parties, a consortium, to share custody of a DID registry.
-The DIF Sidetree protocol was leveraged to minimize the needed trust in the ledger – each DID forms its own verifiable hash chain such that only the DID controller can provide proofs of changes.
+The [DIF Sidetree protocol](https://identity.foundation/sidetree/spec/) was leveraged to minimize the needed trust in the ledger – each DID forms its own verifiable hash chain such that only the DID controller can provide proofs of changes.

 To share custody, the TrustBloc DID method defined verifiable policies that defined the membership of these parties and registry policies such as cache time and the number of endorsements (witnesses) that an RP should receive in order to trust the registry results.
 The method enabled verification via a hash-chain of changes from a genesis point to the latest version.
 As there can be many such DID registry groups (consortiums), the DID method also defined mechanisms to discover each entity’s endpoints.